Tim Stearns

-Tim Stearns (born 1961 in Huntington, New York) is an American biologist and university administrator, and is the Dean of Graduate and Postgraduate Studies, Vice President of Education, and Head of Laboratory at The Rockefeller University.
+Tim Stearns (born 1961 in Manhasset, New York) is an American scientist and university administrator.
+He is the Dean of Graduate and Postgraduate Studies, Vice President of Education, and Head of the Laboratory of Cellular Dynamics at The Rockefeller University.
 Stearns was formerly the Frank Lee and Carol Hall Professor in the Department of Biology at Stanford University, with appointments in the Department of Genetics and the Cancer Center in the Stanford Medical School.
-Stearns served as chair of the Department of Biology at Stanford as well as Acting Dean of Research and Senior Associate Vice Provost of Research.
+Stearns served as chair of the Department of Biology at Stanford, 2014-2020, as well as Acting Dean of Research and Senior Associate Vice Provost of Research.
+He also chaired the 52nd Faculty Senate, 2019-2020.
 Stearns is an HHMI Professor, and is a member of JASON, a scientific advisory group.
 He has served on the editorial boards of The Journal of Cell Biology, Genetics and Molecular Biology of the Cell.

 Education

 Stearns received his B.S. in genetics from Cornell University and did his undergraduate thesis work in the lab of Tom Fox on nuclear control of mitochondrial function in yeast.
 He received his Ph.D. in biology from the Massachusetts Institute of Technology.
 His Ph.D. advisor at MIT was David Botstein, and the title of his thesis was "Genetic analysis of the yeast microtubule cytoskeleton."
-Stearns' thesis identified exceptions to the genetic complementation test that were useful for defining genetic interactions and for the first time used the term "synthetic lethality" in the modern sense of two non-lethal mutations resulting in lethality in the double mutant.
+Stearns' thesis identified exceptions to the genetic complementation test that were useful for defining genetic interactions and for the first time used the term synthetic lethality in the modern sense of two non-lethal mutations resulting in lethality in the double mutant.
 Stearns credits Botstein with instilling in him a commitment to teaching, and the belief that teaching and research go hand-in-hand.